noi-techpark/odh-docs/source/howto.rst

       .. tab:: Mobility

+	 #. :doc:`/howto/tourism/getstarted` Getting started with the
+	    new API v2.
 	 #. :doc:`/howto/mobility/mobility`.
 Since the APIs are very generic,
 	    directions contained in this howto can be applied to any dataset of the mobility domain.
 	 #. :doc:`/howto/mobility/mobilityanalytics`.
 This howto guides you in
 	    browse and query data produces from the sensors used in the mobility domain.
-	 #. :doc:`/howto/mobility/tips` Mini howtos, tricks&tips, and
-	    use cases for data in the Mobility domain.

       .. tab:: Tourism